Committee meetings public attendance

 Attend a council or committee meeting

-You are welcome to attend Council, or some of the other committee meetings, to find out how decisions are made.
-For legal reasons, however, you may be asked to leave before some items on agendas are discussed.
+You are welcome to attend Council, or some of the other committee meetings, to find out how we make decisions.
+We may ask you to leave before we discuss some items on an agenda for legal reasons.
 These items are always indicated on the agenda as items where the press and public are excluded.
 These items contain confidential or other information that is classed as 'exempt' in law, for example, personal information about an employee of the Council.

 Leader meetings and portfolio meetings are not open to the public but we do publish the agendas and public decisions relating to these meetings in the same way as for all the other meetings.

 The public are entitled to ask questions at most of our meetings.
 Your question may be directed to an individual Member, such as the Leader of the Council, or a Portfolio Holder responsible for a particular area of our services.
 Alternatively, you may wish to ask a question about the work of a Committee in general, in which case the question will be answered by the Chairman of that Committee.

 Your question must arrive with us no later than midday, one clear working day (that is not counting the day of the meeting or the day of delivery of the question) before the day of the meeting.
 Members of the public may ask only one question per meeting.
 However, you are entitled to put a supplemental question, without notice, to the Councillor who has responded to the original question.

 If you cannot attend the meeting you can send in a question and it will get raised at the appropriate time.
-Alternatively, you can write to:
+You can either email email@example.com, or write to:

 Eden District Council